-- 2. On a case-by-case basis, the use of school-purchased assistive technology devices in a student's home or in other settings is required if the student's IEP Team determines the student needs access to those devices in order to receive a FAPE. - III.M.
-EXTENDED SCHOOL YEAR (ESY) SERVICES (34 CFR § 300.106; R277-751; RULES III.N.) - 1.
-Extended school year services mean special education and related services that: - a.
-Are provided to an eligible student with a disability: - (1) Beyond the normal school year of Walden; - (2) In accordance with the student's IEP; and - (3) At no cost to the parent(s) of the student or adult student; and - b.
+2. On a case-by-case basis, the use of school-purchased assistive technology devices in a student's home or in other settings is required if the student's IEP Team determines that the student needs access to those devices in order to receive a FAPE.es.

+III.M.EXTENDED SCHOOL YEAR (ESY) SERVICES (34 CFR § 300.106; R277-751; RULES III.N.)

+- 1. Extended school year services mean special education and related services that: - a.
+Are provided to an eligible student with a disability: - (1) Beyond the normal school year of Walden; - (2) In accordance with the student's IEP; and - (3) At no cost to the parent(s) of the student or student who is an adult; and - b.
 Meet the standards of the USBE in R277-751. - 2.
-Walden shall ensure: - a.
-ESY services are available as necessary to provide a FAPE, consistent with the Rules and considered for each individual student with a disability during an IEP, based upon a review of multiple data sources and factors. - b.
+Walden shall ensure that: - a.
+Extended school year services are available as necessary to provide FAPE, consistent with the Rules and considered for each individual student with a disability during an IEP, based upon a review of multiple data sources and factors. - b.
 ESY student programs are provided in the least restrictive environment. - c.
-ESY teachers and paraeducators meet USBE and IDEA requirements. - 3.
-ESY services must be provided only if a student's IEP Team determines, on an individual basis, the services are necessary for the provision of a FAPE to the student.
+ESY teachers and paraeducators meet USBE's and IDEA requirements. - Extended school year services must be provided only if a student's IEP Team determines, on an individual basis, that the services are necessary for the provision of a FAPE to the student.
 The annual IEP shall reflect the IEP Team's decision regarding the need for ESY services. - a.
-Parent(s) or the adult student shall be provided with prior written notice of proposal or refusal to provide ESY services. - b.
-If the student is determined eligible for ESY services, the IEP Team shall determine the appropriate ESY program, based on the student's individual needs. - c.
-ESY eligibility decisions and prior written notice of ESY programs shall be provided to parent(s) or adult student in sufficient time to permit accessing dispute resolution options of the procedural safeguards, in the event of a dispute. - 4.
-In implementing the requirements of this section, Walden may not: - a.
-Limit ESY services to particular categories of disability, age, or grade level; - b.
+Parent(s) or the student who is an adult shall be provided with prior written notice of proposal or refusal to provide ESY services. - b.
+If determined as eligible for ESY services, the IEP Team shall determine the appropriate ESY program, based on the student's individual needs. - c.
+ESY eligibility decisions and prior written notice of ESY programs shall be provided to parent(s) or student who is an adult in sufficient time to permit accessing dispute resolution options of the procedural safeguards, in the event of a dispute. - 4.
+In implementing the requirements of this section, Walden may not:

+- a.
+Limit extended school year services to particular categories of disability, age, or grade level; - b.
 Unilaterally limit the type, amount, or duration of those services; or - c.
 Limit data consideration by IEP Teams to only an analysis of regression and recoupment.

-III.N.
-LEAST RESTRICTIVE ENVIRONMENT (LRE) (34 CFR § 300.114; RULES III.O.)
+III.N.LEAST RESTRICTIVE ENVIRONMENT (LRE) (34 CFR § 300.114; RULES III.O.)

-1. Walden must ensure:
+- 1. Walden must ensure that: - a.

-- a.
 To the maximum extent appropriate, students with disabilities, including students in public or private institutions or other care facilities (e.g., nursing homes), are educated with similar-aged students who are nondisabled; and - b.
 Special classes, separate schooling, or other removal of students with disabilities from the regular educational environment occurs only if the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.
 In the case of a student who is deaf or hard of hearing, consideration of a special class or school may be the least restrictive environment in that it provides opportunities for direct communication and instruction in the student's language and communication mode with professional personnel and peers. - c.
-LRE provisions apply to transition programs and placement.
+LRE provisions apply to transition programs (i.e., postsecondary) and placement. - 2.
+A state funding mechanism must not result in placements that violate the LRE requirements of the Rules III.P.-S.

-III.O.
-CONTINUUM OF ALTERNATIVE PLACEMENTS (34 CFR § 300.115; RULES III.P.)
+III.O.INCLUSIONARY PRACTICES TO PROVIDE A FULL EDUCATIONAL OPPORTUNITY (34 CFR § 300.109; RULES III.P.)